edsloan/g.css/README.md

 	width: 1024px
 }
 ```
 To prevent the jumping of the container from desktop size to tablet (if the above is altered), you will need to adjust the first `@media` query.
-You will need to make the break point exactly however many `%`s you have set for the columns higher than the `.g` width.
+To do this you must adjust the break point exactly however many `%`s you have set for the columns higher than the `.g` width.
 So with the example above:
 ```css
 [class^='x'] {
     margin: 0 1%  /* 2% total */